mdot2x3/tomato-plant-health-identifier/README.md

 ## Features

+The machine learning model is capable of identifying a healthy tomato leaf and tomato leaf diseases in the following 10 categories (bacterial spot, early blight, late blight, leaf mold, powdery mildew, septoria leaf spot, spider mites(two-spotted spider mite), target spot, tomato mosaic virus, tomato yellow leaf curl virus).

-- Upload or capture an image for prediction (mobile-friendly: supports camera capture)
+- Upload or capture an image of a (single preferably) tomato plant leaf for prediction (mobile-friendly: supports camera capture)
 - Select from sample images using a dropdown for quick testing
 - Predicts various tomato plant diseases and healthy status
 - Built with Flask and TensorFlow Lite (TFLite)